meashiri/ctf-writeups/gh-pages/content/posts/202304-umdCTF/index.md

 We are given a network capture file in `pcapng` format.
 Before we start on this challenge, notice that the title of the challenge hints to `FTP Only`.

 As usual, I use the protocol-hierarchy statistics to see the data in the capture.
 Nearly 85% of the traffic is TLS.
 Unless in rare circumstances, we would not be asked to decrypt TLS traffic.
 So, it is safe to ignore.
-Given this fact and becuase of the hint from the challenge name, I decided to focus on FTP next.
+Given this fact and because of the hint from the challenge name, I decided to focus on FTP next.
 ```
 $ tshark -r fire-type-pokemon-only -z io,phs